Psychological warfare: Examples of the term

 Lerner says grey and black operations ultimately have a heavy cost, in that the target population sooner or later recognizes them as propaganda and discredits the source.
 He writes, "This is one of the few dogmas advanced by Sykewarriors that is likely to endure as an axiom of propaganda: Credibility is a condition of persuasion.
 Before you can make a man do as you say, you must make him believe what you say."

-Consistent with this idea, the Allied strategy in World War II was predominantly one of truth (with certain exceptions).
+Terrorism is viewed by Boaz as a form of psychological warfare as it "undermines the sense of security" and safety of populations who are targeted for attacks.
+It has the propensity to damage the target country's capability to function.
+Terrorism as a strategy aims to influence public opinion into pressuring leaders to give in to the terrorists' demands, and the population becomes a tool to advance the political agenda.
+The threat of chemical weapons also can influence societies in decision making.

 In Propaganda: The Formation of Men's Attitudes, Jacques Ellul discusses psychological warfare as a common peace policy practice between nations as a form of indirect aggression.
 This type of propaganda drains the public opinion of an opposing regime by stripping away its power on public opinion.
 This form of aggression is hard to defend against because no international court of justice is capable of protecting against psychological aggression since it cannot be legally adjudicated.
 "Here the propagandists is [sic] dealing with a foreign adversary whose morale he seeks to destroy by psychological means so that the opponent begins to doubt the validity of his beliefs and actions."

-Terrorism

-According to Boaz Ganor, terrorism weakens the sense of security and disturbs daily life, damaging the target country's capability to function.
-Terrorism is a strategy that aims to influence public opinion into pressuring leaders to give in to the terrorists' demands, and the population becomes a tool to advance the political agenda.

 By country

 China

-According to U.S. military analysts, attacking the enemy's mind is an important element of the People's Republic of China's military strategy.
+According to U.S. military analysts, attacking the enemy's mind is an important element of Chinese Communist Party and People's Republic of China's military strategy.
 This type of warfare is rooted in the Chinese Stratagems outlined by Sun Tzu in The Art of War and Thirty-Six Stratagems.
-In its dealings with its rivals, China is expected to utilize Marxism to mobilize communist loyalists, as well as flex its economic and military muscle to persuade other nations to act in the Chinese government's interests.
+In its dealings with its rivals, the Chinese government routinely flexes its economic and military muscle to persuade other nations to act in the Chinese government's interests.
 The Chinese government also tries to control the media to keep a tight hold on propaganda efforts for its people.
-The Chinese government also utilizes cognitive warfare against Taiwan.
+The Chinese government also utilizes cognitive warfare against Taiwan and a technique that some have termed "calculated opportunistic strategic outrage."